PICU Patient Care Technician (Day/Night Rotate) Must be CNA certified, any state - (2100032G)

-Minimum Work Experience 1 year Experience in a health care setting if possible pediatrics; one semester clinical experience completed at an accredited school of nursing or military corpsman training.
-(Preferred)
+1 year Experience in a health care setting if possible pediatrics; CNA certification in any state *OR* one semester clinical experience completed at an accredited school of nursing, or EMT or military corpsman training.
+(Required)

 Patient Services - Daily Living